 test.step('...', async () => { ... }).
 The label has to be readable as a line in a CI log — “open the shelf,” “submit 4 stars,” “verify the rating persists via API,” not “step 1” or “do the thing.”Tag every test with at least one of

 @critical,@slow, or@flaky-quarantine.
-The rate-book test is@critical.
-The search tests are… your call.
-Defend it.Add an annotation to one of the search tests linking to a fake GitHub issue URL for the known-flake history of that test.
+The rate-book test (from the earlier rate-book hardening lab) is@critical.
+At least one of the smoke tests should be@criticaltoo.
+Defend the rest.Add an annotation to the rate-book test linking to a fake GitHub issue URL for that test’s historical flake.
 Use

-type: 'issue'.Find one place in one test where the assertion is checking a list of things that should all be true after an action, and rewrite that block to use
+type: 'issue'.Find one place where the assertion is checking a list of things that should all be true after an action, and rewrite that block to use

 npx playwright test --grep @criticaland confirm only the critical subset runs.
-Then run the fullnpm run test:e2eand confirm the suite is still green.
+Then run the fullnpm run testand confirm the suite is still green.

 Acceptance criteria